What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 If you are concerned you have cystitis, speak to your GP or a healthcare professional.
 Diagnosis typically involves:

-- Urine sample test — the first-line test.
+- Urine sample test — first-line test.
 Checks for bacteria, blood, or pus.
-A positive result for bacteria may prompt a culture test to identify the specific organism and guide antibiotic choice.
+A positive result may prompt a culture test to identify the specific organism.

-- Cystoscopy — used if no bacteria is found but symptoms persist or cystitis is recurrent.
-A thin tube with a camera is inserted via the urethra to examine the bladder lining.
+- Cystoscopy — if no bacteria is found but symptoms persist or cystitis is recurrent.
+A thin camera tube examines the bladder lining.
 A biopsy may be taken.

 - Imaging — rarely needed.
-Ultrasound or X-ray can identify unusual causes of bladder inflammation such as tumours or structural abnormalities.
+Ultrasound or X-ray can identify unusual causes such as tumours or structural abnormalities.

 What to Do When You Have Cystitis

-If you think you have cystitis, the immediate steps are to drink plenty of water and take paracetamol or ibuprofen for pain relief.
+If you think you have cystitis, drink plenty of water and take paracetamol or ibuprofen for pain relief.
 If symptoms persist beyond 24 hours, seek medical advice.
 Access Doctor offers a convenient online consultation — reviewed by GPhC-registered pharmacist independent prescribers — with nitrofurantoin or trimethoprim dispatched for next-day delivery if appropriate.

 💊 NICE First-Line Antibiotic